dshah02/ACM_Poker/README.md

    - `__init__(self, name)`: Constructor that accepts a name parameter
    - `__str__(self)`: Return the bot's name
    - `get_action(self, game_state)`: Return the bot's action based on the current game state

+A bot template is provided in `strategy/bot_template.py` to help you get started.

 ### Bot Interface